 The collection was launched with a message of inclusiveness, togetherness, and tolerance with pride-inspired aesthetics of bright summer-ready hues and off-white base color.
 The Adidas I-5923 Pride came out in a smooth cream color as a base with pastel colors hits all over the upper.
 The design aims to honor gender diversity and respect while staying stylish and trendy.

 Adidas I-5923 vs. Adidas N-5923

 A cheaper alternative to the Adidas I-5923 was also released around the same time.
 Only called the Adidas N-5923, the shoe is priced as much as 50 percent lower than the Adidas I-5923.
 The design aesthetics has remained to be from the 1970s inspired Iniki Runner.
 The upper is comprised of a synthetic material with a shiny tongue and serrated three-stripe logo.

-The main difference of the Adidas I-5923 and the Adidas N-5923 is the boost midsole.
+The main difference between the Adidas I-5923 and the Adidas N-5923 is the Boost midsole.
 While the Adidas N-5923 brags itself as an everyday running shoe, its materials particularly its EVA cushioning in the midsole are less superior compared to the Adidas I-5923.
 The Adidas I-5923 sneakers are equipped with the latest Boost technology with a rubber gum outsole for a retro runner vibe.

 The Adidas N-5923, on the other hand, only featured synthetic materials compared to the premium suede and nubuck used in the Adidas I-5923.
 Both shoes had TPU heel inserts for added support.